Toronto Raptors Claim First NBA Championship in Franchise History

 In Risking it All, the Raptors Won it All

 Over the past five years, the Toronto Raptors rose to be one of the constantly elite NBA franchises.
 They reached the playoffs five years in a row, winning 65% of their games and claiming the division crown in four of those five years.
+The 65% winning streak made them a fantastic team to bet on when using an Indiana Sports Betting App.
+NBA betting is rapidly increasing in popularity and the Raptors are growing too.
 But, they only reached the conference finals once.
 In the summer of 2018, the Raptors went for broke, doing away with franchise cornerstones.
 DeMar Derozan, the heart and soul of previous Raptors teams, was part of the Leonard trade with San Antonio.
 They fired 2018 NBA Coach of the Year Dwane Casey and hired a first year head coach in Nick Nurse.
 General Manager Masai Ujiri overhauled and revamped his team, staking his franchise on unknown quantities.

 Kawhi Leonard had won a Finals MVP and is undeniably a top player in the league, but this trade was a massive risk.
 Leonard spent the previous two seasons injured.
 His character and demeanor were questioned and criticized in San Antonio.
 In addition, Kawhi had one year left on his contract, with everyone assuming he would not resign with Toronto.
 Essentially, they went all in for one year with a shaky superstar.

 In return, Kawhi gave one of the best playoff performances of all time, averaging 31 points, 9 rebounds, 4 assists, and 2 steals a game on his way to winning a second Finals MVP.
 Leonard may walk away from the Raptors and sign with a new team this summer.
 Toronto’s fans would surely miss him, but will be forever thankful to him for actualizing Ujiri’s blueprint.